Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Important Notes about the commit command

-NOTE: If you forget to add `-m "msg"` with your `commit` command, you will be taken either into the Vim editor or VS Code if you added the global command for that.
-If you are in the Vim editor:
+NOTE: If you forget to add `-m "msg"` with your `commit` command, you may be taken into the Vim editor.
+If you are in Vim:

-1. if you are in Vim type `i` (insert mode) to insert your message then
+1. Ttype `i` (insert mode) to insert your message then
-2. <kbd>ESC</kbd> once to exit insert mode then
+2. Hit the <kbd>ESC</kbd> key once to exit insert mode then
 3. Type `:wq` (or just `wq`) to exit Vim, `w` = write, `q` = quit

 ### Atomic commits